acwilan/chords/README.md

 - GitHub repository: `acwilan/chords`
 - Published site: https://acwilan.github.io/chords

+## External Content

+Song metadata and charts can be fetched from an external bundle.
+Copy `.env.example` to `.env` and adjust variables if necessary.

+Run `npm run content:fetch` to download the bundle and populate `src/content/songs` and `public/charts`.
+Use `npm run content:clean` to remove fetched files.

 ## Adding new songs

 1. Add an `.md` file in `src/content/songs/` with the song's frontmatter.